Kig-Organization/QuarkBIOS/README.md

-**QuarkBIOS is a BIOS that operates in 16-bit real mode and is therefore compatible only with x86 platforms.
-It is positioned as a young and ambitious project that is just beginning to grow.**

-# QuarkBIOS

-QuarkBIOS is a 16-bit real-mode BIOS written in x86 assembly.
-This project is designed for educational purposes and to demonstrate low-level programming techniques.

-## Project Structure

-- `src/` - Contains the source code for the BIOS.
-- `build/` - Output directory for compiled binaries.
-- `docs/` - Documentation for the project.
-- `tools/` - Tools and scripts for building and testing.

-## Requirements

-- NASM (Netwide Assembler)
-- QEMU (Quick Emulator) for testing

-## Build Instructions

-1. Install NASM and QEMU.
-2. Run the build script to assemble and link the BIOS.
-3. Use QEMU to test the resulting binary.

-## License

-This project is licensed under the GNU AGPLv3 License.

-## Autors

-- Konstantin Kornienko - Programmer, architechtor and director
-- Dmitry Maximenko - Programmer and cool guy
-- And many, many anonymous...

-- ## End
-- Created by KiG Organization
+⭐ QuarkBIOS

+**QuarkBIOS is a 16-bit real-mode BIOS written entirely in x86 Assembly.** 🚀 It runs in real mode and is therefore compatible only with x86 platforms.
+QuarkBIOS is a young and ambitious project, designed for educational purposes to teach low-level programming techniques and demonstrate how a BIOS works internally.
+This project is perfect for anyone who wants to dive into computer architecture, assembly programming, and system internals. 💻✨

+📁 Project Structure

+_src/_ — Contains the source code for the BIOS

+_build/_ — Output directory for compiled binaries

+_docs/_ — Documentation, guides, and references

+_tools/_ — Scripts and utilities for building, testing, and running the BIOS ⚙️

+📦 Requirements

+NASM (Netwide Assembler) — to assemble the code

+QEMU (Quick Emulator) — for testing the BIOS in a virtual environment

+Optional: GNU Make for automating the build process 🛠️

+🔧 Build Instructions

+Install dependencies

+`sudo apt install nasm qemu-system-x86`

+Build the BIOS

+`./tools/build.sh`

+Run in QEMU

+`qemu-system-i386 -bios build/quarkbios.bin`

+You should now see QuarkBIOS running in the emulator! 🎉

+🎯 Project Goals / Roadmap

+QuarkBIOS is growing, and here’s what we aim to implement:

+ Minimal BIOS with interrupt vector table

+ INT 10h (Video Services) support 🖥️

+ INT 13h (Disk Services) support 💾

+ Boot sector loading

+ Power-On Self Test (POST) emulation ✅

+ Full documentation for all subsystems 📚

+ Support for user-defined extensions

+This roadmap ensures that the project remains educational, extensible, and fun for contributors.

+🤝 Contributing

+We welcome contributions of all kinds!
+Whether it’s fixing bugs, adding new features, or improving documentation, your help is appreciated.

+Fork the repository 🍴

+Create a new branch 🌿

+Make your changes ✍️

+Open a pull request 🔄

+Celebrate your contribution 😎✨

+Every PR helps QuarkBIOS grow and improves the learning experience for everyone.

+📜 License

+QuarkBIOS is released under the GNU AGPLv3 License. 🛡️ This ensures that the project remains free and open-source, while also encouraging collaboration.

+👥 Authors

+_Konstantin Kornienko — Programmer, Architect, and Director_ 🧠

+_Dmitry Maximenko — Programmer and Cool Guy_ 😎

+**And many anonymous contributors…** 🤫

+🧪 Created by _**KiG Organization**_

+Thank you for exploring QuarkBIOS!
+We hope this project inspires you to learn, experiment, and create amazing low-level software. ❤️🚀